fetonecontrol/Factory/README.md

 * _Run $ dotnet restore to download all dev dependencies_
 * _Run $ dotnet build to create project_
 * _In MySql WorkBench, select Data Import from the Server tab, navigate to the root directory of this folder, and select frederick_ernest.sql_
+* _Alternatively, run dotnet ef database update from the CLI, to create a DB with the structure outlined in the context file_

 ## Known Bugs